MarkBrezina/quant-research-portfolio/README.md

 I am a quantitative researcher and developer focused on short-horizon to mid-frequency systematic trading research.
 My work centers on predictive signal design, market microstructure, regime-aware modelling, execution-aware backtesting, and portfolio/risk integration across traditional and digital-asset markets.

 This repository is a curated portfolio for quant research roles.
-It is intended as a guided entry point into my public work, with emphasis on the projects most relevant to alpha research, execution, and systematic trading.
+It is intended as a guided entry point into my public work, with emphasis on the projects most relevant to alpha research, execution, and systematic trading.\

+!Disclaimer!
+This portfolio is mostly meant for superficial quick overviews, I have therefore made links into the further practical work
 ---

 ## What this portfolio covers